datacockpit-org/datacockpit/README.md

 - DataCockpit is written in Python 3.
 Please ensure you have a Python 3 environment already installed.
 - Clone this repository (review branch) and enter (`cd`) into it.
-- Create a new virtual environment, `virtualenv --python=python3 venv`
+- Create a new virtual environment, `python3 -m venv venv` or `virtualenv --python=python3 venv`.
 - Activate it using, `source venv/bin/activate` (MacOSX/Linux) or `venv\Scripts\activate.bat` (Windows)
 - Install dependencies, `python -m pip install -r requirements.txt`
 - \<make your changes\>